What is a Shetland Sheepdog

 The NEGATIVE aspects of owning a sheltie are:

-• SHEDDING - Frequent grooming by the owner can take care of this problem.
-Males do not shed as much as a female who is not spayed.
+- SHEDDING - Frequent grooming by the owner can take care of this problem.

-• SHY SHELTIE SYNDROME - Socialization plays a HUGE part in the raising of a Sheltie.
-They MUST go to puppy kindergarten - at 12 weeks and subsequent obedience or fun classes after that.
+- Shyness - Socialization plays a HUGE part in the raising of a confident Sheltie.
+It is helpful to take your puppy to classes at an appropriate age.
+Subsequent obedience or fun classes after that are always a good idea.